Guz Khan: Commercial endorsements

 In June 2019, Khan appeared in an advert for Walkers crisps alongside the Spice Girls, playing Dev, the group's biggest fan.

 In February 2020, Uber Eats launched a UK-wide brand campaign starring Khan as a charismatic courier spreading positivity.

 Film

-In February 2017, Khan appeared as Rocky in the romantic comedy film Finding Fatimah.
+In 2017, Khan appeared as Rocky in the romantic comedy film Finding Fatimah.

-In 2019, Khan appeared alongside Idris Elba in the Netflix comedy show Turn Up Charlie, which premiered on 15 March 2019.
+In 2019, Khan appeared alongside Idris Elba in the Netflix comedy show Turn Up Charlie which premiered on 15 March 2019.

-In April 2022, Khan appeared in the main cast of the film The Bubble, playing actor Howie Frangopolous.
+In 2022, Khan appeared in the main cast of the film The Bubble, playing actor Howie Frangopolous.

-In 2024, Khan played the voice of Santa Claus's one and only talking reindeer Dasher in the Netflix and Locksmith Animation film That Christmas.
+In 2024, Khan played the voice of Dasher the reindeer in the Netflix animated film That Christmas which was released on 4 December 2024.

 Political views

 Khan supported Labour Party leader Jeremy Corbyn in the 2019 UK General Election, encouraging people to vote Labour.
 He is a supporter of the Palestinian cause.

 Personal life

 Khan is a Muslim.
-He lives with his wife and five children in the West Midlands.
+He lives with his wife and three children in the West Midlands.
 Khan is a supporter of Manchester United F.C.